VidCruiter Logo

 For panel interviews

-Identify a handful of specific days and times all interviewers are available and get them to pre-block their calendars for those days.
+Identify a handful of specific days and times when all interviewers are available and get them to pre-block their calendars for those days.

 With any format